hackbnw/faustus/README.md

   - 80? - should be logically shutdown, but I have genuinely no idea what it does

 ### Fan mode

 Is controlled by default by the driver itself when `Fn-F5` is pressed switching three modes:

-* 0 - normal
+- 0 - normal
-* 1 - overboost
+- 1 - overboost
-* 2 - silent
+- 2 - silent

-It can also be read and written with `/sys/devices/platform/faustus/fan_mode`.
+There are two mode files available depending on the laptop model:

+- `/sys/devices/platform/faustus/fan_boost_mode`
+- `/sys/devices/platform/faustus/throttle_thermal_policy`.

+In case if the `throttle_thermal_policy` is present, it has always all 3 modes available, whereas individual modes of `fan_boost_mode` may or may not be available.
 The mode will not be preserved on reboot or hibernation.

 ## Contributing